 Coronavirus Guidance and Resources

-This page contains key guidance and resources for churches, church-run groups and individuals as church buildings begin to reopen.
+This page contains key guidance and resources for churches, church-run groups and individuals.

-The resources below are designed to mark the different stages of the journey out of lockdown.
+The resources below are designed to be used at different stages of lockdown.

 Prayers of Lament, Thanksgiving and Restoration has guidance on how we can support people over the weeks and months ahead, in whatever situation they find themselves.